This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a proximal humerus fracture?

 A proximal humerus fracture is a crack or break in the top of your upper arm bone.
 The proximal humerus is one of the bones in your shoulder joint.
-This type of fracture may be caused by a fall, trauma from a car accident, or a sports injury.

 What are the signs and symptoms of a proximal humerus fracture?